glotzerlab/row/doc/src/guide/python/signac.md

 value_file = "signac_statepoint.json"
 ```

-That is all.
 Now you can use any values in your state points to form **groups**.

 > Note: **signac** has a rich command line interface as well.
 You should consider using
 > **signac** even if you are not a Python user.